Australian multidisciplinary artist

 Walker holds a Master of Fine Art from Monash University in Melbourne, Australia as well as a Bachelor of Fine Art from Victorian College of the Arts in Melbourne, Australia.
 Her work is included in collections of the Museum of Contemporary Art, Sydney as well as the National Gallery of Victoria, Melbourne, Australia.

-SomoS has invited Walker to participate in the upcoming group exhibition Personae.
+Walker participated in the group exhibition Personae.

 Lyndal Walker’s homepage: www.lyndalwalker.com/